 My final thoughts on the subject?
-First of all — Traveling with pets in-cabin is a privilege these days, often not available at all, and when offered, this is only available to small dogs.
-Pet owners should plan carefully, and be extremely courteous and mindful when allowing dogs out of “the bag” in-between flights at the airport.
-The more well-behaved we and our dogs are, the better chance these privileges will be available and respected.
-Secondly — We should all fight for pet relief areas that are post-security, even if these areas are only for service dogs and their handlers.
-I strongly believe based on my experiences that the option I experienced at the Calgary airport post-security should be set up for all services dogs, at least one station post-security in every airport.
-Even one would be a big difference, and again, even if only accessible to service dogs and their people.
+First of all — Traveling with pets in-cabin is a privilege these days, often not available at all, and when offered, it is only available to small dogs.
+Pet owners should plan carefully, and be extremely courteous and mindful when traveling with dogs.
+The more well-behaved we and our dogs are, the better chance these privileges will be remain available.
+Secondly — We should advocate for pet relief areas that are post-security, even if these areas are only for service dogs and their handlers.
+I strongly believe based on my experiences that the option I experienced at the Calgary airport post-security should serve as a wonderful example of an excellent pet relief area, in both set-up and location.
+Service dogs and their handlers especially deserve this.

-Those of us who fly helpful airlines that allow smaller dogs in-cabin, and all of us who support service dogs and their people: let’s encourage airports to allow small and basic, yet well-placed pet relief areas.
-If not for all pets — then please, at least just for service dogs and their people.
+Those of us who fly helpful airlines that allow smaller dogs in-cabin, and all of us who support service dogs and their people: let’s encourage airports to offer small and basic, yet well-placed pet relief areas.
+If not for all pets — then at least for service dogs and their people.

 Share your experiences and photographs by emailing me, and with your permission I will share them here to help others.